 Meet your new go-to vanilla cake.
-This vegan pound cake is a simple to make buttery loaf cake with a perfect crumb.
+This vegan pound cake, or vegan Madeira cake, is a simple to make buttery loaf cake with a perfect crumb.

 What's more, this cake is made with a little vegan butter but mostly yoghurt.
 Trust me, you won't taste the difference.
 It's awesome.
 Really.

-Pound Cake is a buttery vanilla cake commonly made in loaf form.
+Pound Cake, or Madeira cake as we call it here, is a buttery vanilla cake commonly made in loaf form.
 Historically, pound cake was made with a pound of each of the four ingredients; flour, butter, eggs and sugar.

 It's a great all-rounder cake, perfect for afternoon tea, picnics or packed lunches.